SalehShakour/FCFS-RR/README.md

 ### FCFS

-The FCFS algorithm schedules processes in the order that they arrive.
-The implementation of the FCFS algorithm in this project assumes that all processes arrive at time 0.
+The FCFS algorithm is the simplest CPU scheduling algorithm.
+It schedules processes in the order in which they arrive in the ready queue.
+When the CPU becomes available, the process at the front of the queue is selected for execution and is removed from the queue.
+The execution continues until the process completes or blocks for I/O. Then, the next process in the queue is selected for execution.

+In FCFS, the waiting time for a process is simply the sum of the execution times of all the processes that arrived before it.
+The turnaround time is the sum of the waiting time and the execution time.

 ### RR

-The RR algorithm schedules processes in a round-robin fashion, giving each process a fixed time slice, or quantum, and then moving on to the next process.
-If a process does not complete in its time slice, it is moved to the end of the queue.
+The RR algorithm is a preemptive scheduling algorithm that is designed for time-sharing systems.
+In RR, each process is assigned a fixed time slice, called a time quantum, and is scheduled for execution for that amount of time.
+After the time quantum expires, the process is preempted and moved to the back of the ready queue.
+The next process in the queue is then selected for execution, and the process continues until it completes or blocks for I/O.

+The RR algorithm allows each process to run for a short period of time, providing good response time for interactive applications.
+However, if the time quantum is too small, there can be a lot of context switching overhead, which can slow down the system.

+In RR, the waiting time for a process is the total time it spends in the ready queue before it gets to run.
+The turnaround time is the sum of the waiting time and the execution time.

 ## How to Use